Strategic Planning for K-12: 5 Tips for Superintendents

 Brighton Central School District’s Superintendent, Dr. Kevin McGowan, understood that meaningful, transparent, two-way communication was key to his district’s safety initiative.

 That’s why he used ThoughtExchange to gather insights about law enforcement in schools.
-While a survey would have amplified the loudest voices, acting like a vote on his initial strategy, an Exchange surfaced marginalized voices he may have otherwise missed.
-The Exchange also made space for a safe, open conversation between community members with different perspectives on law enforcement in schools.
+An Exchange, allowed McGowan to capture marginalized voices he may have otherwise missed.
+It also made space for a safe, open conversation between community members with different perspectives on law enforcement in schools.

 Understanding his community’s feelings of fear, anxiety, and pressure helped McGowan make better, more inclusive decisions about his school safety initiative.